diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab1.rst

 We will be configuring a Pool with one member object.
 A pool is a group of pool members.
 With few exceptions, all the members of a given pool host the same content.
 Pools are named, and like most objects on BIG-IP systems, their names can begin with a letter or underscore as well as numbers but should not contain spaces.
 Pools also have thier own load balancing method, monitors, and other features defined when a pool is created or modified.
+When a new connection is initiated to a virtual server that is mapped to a pool, various criteria, including the pool's load balancing method may be used to determine which member to use for that request.

 #.
 Open the **Local Traffic > Pools > Pool List** page and click
    **Create**.